Nine in the Afternoon: Music video

-According to an advertisement, the concept of the video for the song is a "series of bizarre yet fundamentally recognizable events with the band members".
-The video contains 40 extra and people will be featured as there are different periods, looks, wardrobe and hair changes.
+According to an advertisement, the concept of the video for the song is a "series of bizarre yet fundamentally recognizable events with the band members."
+The video contains 40 extras and people will be featured as there are different periods, looks, wardrobe and hair changes.
 In an MTV interview, it is said that in the video "there are gratuitous fake mustaches involved and a rather bizarre parade being led by the members of the band, who are dressed in what could only be described as 'Sgt.
 Pepper's-meets-ice-fishing' attire (lots of epaulettes and thermal underwear).
 Each of them also wears a sash printed with the phrase 'Pretty Odd'."
 Originally, some of the scenes were supposed to be filmed in a "desert wasteland", but in the writing process, the director made a typing error and spelled out "dessert wasteland".
 The group decided to adapt that idea.
 The dessert wasteland shows the band in animal masks.
 The band members also wear black, red and other colored turtleneck sweaters.
 The turtlenecks covered up the mask necks and made it seem the band actually had animal heads.
-The video was directed by Shane Drake, who worked on "I Write Sins Not Tragedies" and "But It's Better If You Do".
+The video was filmed from December 20-21, 2007 in Los Angeles, California.
+It was directed by Shane Drake, who worked on "I Write Sins Not Tragedies" and "But It's Better If You Do".

 Many elements of the video relate it to The Beatles.
 Already mentioned is the Sgt.
 Pepper attire.
 The members of the band also each wake up in a different colored room, much like The Beatles had in their movie Help!.
 The members of the band also wear animal costumes like The Beatles had done for their "I Am the Walrus" video.
 The sequence where the members run away from a crowd of screaming girls is reminiscent of "A Hard Day's Night".

 MTV premiered the music video of "Nine in the Afternoon" on February 10, 2008, at 9:00pm.
 This date was confirmed earlier during Panic's Final Challenge on MTV's website.
 The video made its TRL debut the next day.

 In July on MTV, it was announced that "Nine in the Afternoon" was nominated for a MTV Video Music Award for Best Pop Video.